Individual flexibility arrangements

 - if an expiry date has been specified in the IFA, on that date; or

-- the enterprise agreement being varied no longer applies to the employee, such as when a new enterprise agreement commences.
+- the operation of the underpinning enterprise agreement changes, resulting in the relevant term no longer applying to an employee (for example, when a new enterprise agreement commences).

 The Fair Work Ombudsman website contains further information on the use of IFAs.

 A note for employees